 He was initiated into Sportsman’s Lodge on the 6th December 1991 and was very fortunate to be the Lodge’s first candidate.
 He became Master in 2003 and was honoured by Province in 2010 being appointed ProvAGDC and in 2012 he was appointed ProvDGDC, a position he held for 4 years.
 In 2016 he was appointed Acting GStB in the United Grand Lodge of England.

 In the Mark Degree, David was advanced into Union Lodge of Mark Master Masons No. 124 on the 25th February 1993.
 He became Master of the Lodge in 2000 and received Provincial honours in 2004, Past Provincial Grand Senior Deacon.
 In 2014 he was promoted to acting Grand Senior Warden and was appointed Assistant Grand Secretary in December 2016.
 In June 2017 he was promoted to Assistant Provincial Grand Master and was honoured in Mark Grand Lodge to acting Assistant Grand Director of Ceremonies.
-He was appointed Deputy Provincial Grand Master in the Mark in 2018, and it is a position he still holds.
+He was appointed Deputy Provincial Grand Master in the Mark in 2018.

 In Chapter, David was exalted into Williamson Royal Arch Chapter in 1993.
 He became First Principal in 2013 and is a founder member of Sportsman’s Royal Arch Chapter.
 He was honoured by Province in 2016, being appointed Provincial Deputy Grand Director of Ceremonies, which was followed by Provincial Grand Director of Ceremonies, a post he only relinquished when being appointed and invested as the Second Provincial Grand Principal on the 25th June 2022.